 A mortgage note acts as a written promise to repay a debt on a real estate purchase.
 It states that the person who purchased the property will pay the seller back a certain amount over a designated period of time.
-One thing to keep in mind is that the note will often not be the full price of the real estate.
-This is because the buyer’s downpayment is subtracted from the overall price prior to the note being written.
+One thing to keep in mind is that the note will often not be the full price of the purchased real estate.
+This is because the buyer’s down payment is subtracted from the overall price prior to the note being written.

 A mortgage note will also state the agreed-upon date that each payment is due, whether it’s at the beginning, middle, or end of the month.
 It will also outline the penalties for missed payments, such as late fees and the seller’s right to foreclose on the property to recover lost income if necessary.

 When holding a note, the seller has the option to collect these payments until the property is paid off or they can sell to note buyers for a lump sum.

 What Holding a Mortgage Note Means